-• Answer: Sauvie Island/Multnomah Channel is in the final stages of adopting its own Plan.
+Answer: The Sauvie Island/Multnomah Channel Plan was adopted on September 3, 2015.
 It will be essential to incorporate information and policies associated with that rural area plan into the County Comprehensive Plan Update.
 While the Comprehensive Plan update process represents an opportunity to decide how best to integrate that information, the County does not intend to revisit policies adopted as part of the Sauvie Island process, except where a policy may be applicable countywide.